Arthur Eddington: Theory of general relativity

 The minute book of Cambridge ∇^{2}V Club for the meeting where Eddington presented his observations of the curvature of light around the Sun, confirming Einstein's theory of general relativity.
 They include the line "A general discussion followed.
 The President remarked that the 83rd meeting was historic".

-Throughout this period, Eddington lectured on relativity, and was particularly well known for his ability to explain the concepts in lay terms as well as scientific.
-He collected many of these into the Mathematical Theory of Relativity in 1923, which Albert Einstein suggested was "the finest presentation of the subject in any language."
-He was an early advocate of Einstein's general relativity, and an interesting anecdote well illustrates his humour and personal intellectual investment: Ludwik Silberstein, a physicist who thought of himself as an expert on relativity, approached Eddington at the Royal Society's (6 November) 1919 meeting where he had defended Einstein's relativity with his Brazil-Príncipe solar eclipse calculations with some degree of scepticism, and ruefully charged Arthur as one who claimed to be one of three men who actually understood the theory (Silberstein, of course, was including himself and Einstein as the other).
-When Eddington refrained from replying, he insisted Arthur not be "so shy", whereupon Eddington replied, "Oh, no!
+Throughout this period, Eddington lectured on relativity and was well known for his ability to explain the concepts in lay terms as well as scientific.
+He collected these lectures into the Mathematical Theory of Relativity in 1923, which Einstein called "the finest presentation of the subject in any language."
+Ludwik Silberstein, a physicist who thought of himself as an expert on relativity, approached Eddington at the Royal Society's 6 November 1919 meeting where he had defended Einstein's relativity with his Brazil-Príncipe solar eclipse calculations and ruefully charged Eddington as being of three men who actually understood the theory.
+When Eddington refrained from replying, Silberstein insisted he not be "so shy".
+Eddington replied, "Oh, no!
 I was wondering who the third one might be!"

 Cosmology

-Eddington was also heavily involved with the development of the first generation of general relativistic cosmological models.
-He had been investigating the instability of the Einstein universe when he learned of both Lemaître's 1927 paper postulating an expanding or contracting universe and Hubble's work on the recession of the spiral nebulae.
-He felt the cosmological constant must have played the crucial role in the universe's evolution from an Einsteinian steady state to its current expanding state, and most of his cosmological investigations focused on the constant's significance and characteristics.
-In The Mathematical Theory of Relativity, Eddington interpreted the cosmological constant to mean that the universe is "self-gauging".
+Eddington was heavily involved with the development of the first generation of general relativistic cosmological models.
+He had been investigating the instability of the Einstein universe when he learned of both Georges Lemaître's 1927 paper postulating an expanding or contracting universe and Edwin Hubble's work on the recession of the spiral nebulae.
+Eddington felt the cosmological constant must have played the crucial role in the universe's evolution from an Einsteinian steady state to its current expanding state, and most of his cosmological investigations focused on the constant's significance and characteristics.
+In The Mathematical Theory of Relativity, Eddington interprets the cosmological constant to mean that the universe is "self-gauging".